Yellowstone Caldera: Post-collapse rhyolites

 Non-explosive eruptions of lava and less-violent explosive eruptions have occurred in and near the Yellowstone caldera since the last supereruption.
 The most recent lava flow occurred about 70,000 years ago, while a violent eruption excavated the West Thumb of Lake Yellowstone 174,000 years ago.
-Smaller steam explosions occur as well: an explosion 13,800 years ago left a 5 km diameter crater at Mary Bay on the edge of Yellowstone Lake (located in the center of the caldera).
+Smaller steam explosions occur as well.
+An explosion 13,800 years ago left a 5 km diameter crater at Mary Bay on the edge of Yellowstone Lake (located in the center of the caldera).
 Currently, volcanic activity is exhibited via numerous geothermal vents scattered throughout the region, including the famous Old Faithful Geyser, plus recorded ground-swelling indicating ongoing inflation of the underlying magma chamber.

-The volcanic eruptions, as well as the continuing geothermal activity, are a result of a great plume of magma located below the caldera's surface.
-The magma in this plume contains gases that are kept dissolved by the immense pressure under which the magma is contained.
-If the pressure is released to a sufficient degree by some geological shift, then some of the gases bubble out and cause the magma to expand.
-This can cause a chain reaction.
-If the expansion results in further relief of pressure, for example, by blowing crust material off the top of the chamber, the result is a very large gas explosion.